 holds a business degree from Babson College.
 She has over 14 years experience as a medical writer, analyst, and biomedical industry researcher.
 Her work has been published in consumer health publications, medical industry trade journals, and online sites.
 She writes frequently about the international pharmaceutical industry in her capacity as a United States and European-based healthcare analyst.

 holds a master’s degree in nutrition communication from Tufts University.
 She has written consumer and clinical health content for both print and online publications.
 She is a member of the American Medical Writer's Association.

-is an athlete and mother of two who enjoys running, tennis, hiking, and strength training.
+is an athlete and mother of 2 who enjoys running, tennis, hiking, and strength training.
 She writes about health and fitness and enjoys living the fit lifestyle.